jimmycw74/DoctrinaLang/README.md

 # DoctrinaLang
-Android App to test listening skills in french
+Android App to test listening skills in french and german.